asefg482/short-link/README.md

 php artisan migrate
 ```

-Usage
-After installation, you can easily use the following commands to create and manage links:

-php artisan link:shorten {url}: Shorten a link
-php artisan link:stats {code}: Get link statistics
 Contribution
 If you'd like to contribute to the development of this project, we welcome your collaboration.
 To contribute, fork the repository, make changes in a new branch, and finally, submit a pull request.